How to manage hair loss due to stress?

 Key anti-hair loss ingredients: keratin, collagen, adaptogenic plants…

-• Adaptogenic plants: regulate cortisol, support the adrenal glands, and protect the hair cycle.
+• Adaptogenic plants: regulate cortisol, support the adrenal glands, and protect the hair cycle

-• Natural silica (horsetail, bamboo) : stimulates endogenous keratin production
+• Natural silica (horsetail, bamboo): stimulates endogenous keratin production

 • Zinc, iron, selenium: essential trace elements for strong and lasting regrowth

-Nutrition & lifestyle
+Nutrition & lifestyle hygiene

-Essential nutrients for resilient hair
+Essential nutrients for strong hair

-A balanced and nutrient-rich diet is essential for hair health.
+A balanced and nutrient-rich diet is fundamental for hair health.
 Vitamins B5, B6, B8, zinc, and amino acids such as cysteine and methionine are particularly beneficial.
 They support keratin production, strengthen the hair fiber, and promote healthy hair growth.

 To learn more about the relationship between hair loss and diet, check out our dedicated article.